JakobDev/jdAppStreamEdit/README.md

 ### AUR
 Arch Users can get jdAppStreamEdit from the [AUR](https://aur.archlinux.org/packages/jdappstreamedit)

+### Sourceforge
+You can get Windows and AppImage Builds from [Sourceforge](https://sourceforge.net/projects/jdappstreamedit)

 ### pip
 You can install jdAppStreamEdit from [PyPI](https://pypi.org/project/jdAppStreamEdit) using `pip`:
 ```shell